-Bank Rozwoju Cukrownictwa S.A. under liquidation. seated in Poznan ("BRC") - a subsidiary of Bank Handlowy w Warszawie S.A.
+Bank Rozwoju Cukrownictwa S.A. under liquidation seated in Poznan ("BRC") - a subsidiary of Bank Handlowy w Warszawie S.A.
 (100% share), does not run active operations.
 On March 2, 2009 Extraordinary General Meeting of Shareholders of BRC adopted a resolution regarding dissolution of the company and voluntary liquidation.
 The Bank's plan of voluntary liquidation was accepted on July 9, 2009 by the Polish Financial Supervision Authority.
+The liquidation process is highly advanced.